nHentaiDatabase/nHentaiDabase/README.md

 ### How to run

-presupposes that java 11 or higher is installed or the java package was downloadet.
+presupposes that java 11 or higher is installed or the java package was downloaded.

 Windows: